 - Drive time 35m via US-16 and US-385

-Crazy Horse is a popular tourist destination in this region but we have to be honest and say if you’re traveling on a tight budget, don’t bother.
+Crazy Horse is a popular tourist destination, but we have to be honest and say if you are traveling on a tight budget, this might be a stretch.

 Deadwood gained notoriety in the 1870’s thanks to the Black Hills Gold Rush and legendary old west characters such as Wyatt Earp, Calamity Jane and Wild Bill Hickok.